-Considering relocating to Malta?
-Perhaps you've been tempted to this stunning Mediterranean island by the climate, the lifestyle or career opportunities.
+Want to work in Malta?
+Perhaps you've been tempted to relocate to Malta by the climate, the lifestyle or career opportunities.

 Well, you’ve come to the right place.
 This Career Guide is all about helping you to explore jobs in Malta, including what salary you can expect to earn, and which industries are hiring now in Malta.
 Looking to get a job in Malta?
 We’ve got all you need to know to make it happen.